-Another strong test of generalizations that connectionist models seem to fail concerns equivalence relations: Marcus (1998) trained an SRN on sentences like A rose is a rose or A tulip is a tulip, but when given a novel sentence fragment like A blicket is a..., the SRN could not predict that blicket was going to be the next word because it activated all the words that it had seen in this sentence position (e.g., rose, tulip, etc.).
+Another strong test of generalizations that connectionist models seem to fail concerns equivalence relations: one SRN was trained on sentences like A rose is a rose or A tulip is a tulip, but when given a novel sentence fragment like A blicket is $a \ldots$, the SRN could not predict that blicket was going to be the next word because it activated all the words that it had seen in this sentence position (e.g., rose, tulip, etc.).
 This suggests that it did not develop abstract variable-based frames like a X is a X, where X is a variable that can be bound to any word.
-In reply to Marcus, Chang (2002) argued that a model of sentence production could generalize well if the input message was encoded in several separate representations that were linked together.
-Chang's architecture had one pathway for representing the mapping of object semantics to word forms and another for representing and mapping objects (and the words that describe them) into appropriate sentence positions.
-The model contained a bank of units representing event roles (agent, patient, etc.) that feeds onto a layer of lexical units (e.g., DOG, CAT, etc.).
+In reply to this negative evidence, another study presented a model of sentence production that could generalize well if the input message was encoded in several separate representations that were linked together.
+The model had a dual-pathway architecture, with one pathway representing the mapping of object semantics to word forms and another representing and mapping objects (and the words that describe them) into appropriate sentence positions.
+The model contained a bank of units representing event roles (agent, patient, etc.) that fed onto a laver of lexical units (e.g., DOG, CAT, etc.).
 This way the model could represent the different roles of a word, say dog, in various events while activating a common semantics that all dogs have.
 Semantic units connected to word label units that represented the phonetics of each word, allowing the learning of a word label for each meaning.
-Since there was only one set of semantic units for different event role units, learning the mapping of the semantic feature DOG to the word label dog allowed the model to generalize this word to other event roles.
-Hence, even if the model had only experienced the sentence the dog chases the cat, it was able to generalize and produce a novel sentence the cat chases the dog.
+Because there was only one set of semantic units for different event role units, learning the mapping of the semantic feature DOG to the word label dog allowed the model to generalize this word to other event roles.
+Hence, even if the model had experienced only the sentence the dog chases the cat, it was able to generalize and produce a novel sentence the cat chases the dog.
+A variation of this model was further able to capture an important psycholinguistic phenomenon called structural priming, namely, a tendency for speakers to reuse previously experienced sentence structures.
+Because structural priming occurs in the absence of lexical and conceptual repetition and in the face of thematic role differences, it has been taken as convincing evidence that people make use of abstract syntactic representations and constructions, such as a the double-object dative construction (e.g., John gave Mary a book).
+The connectionist model could reproduce structural priming without having inbuilt syntactic constructions.

-Rohde (2002) developed a model (CSCP) that performs both comprehension and production of complex, multiclausal sentences using a larger corpus than previous models.
+Another model, called CSCP, was developed to perform both comprehension and production of complex, multiclausal sentences using a larger corpus than previous models had.
 In this respect, neural networks promise to scale up to real samples of natural language.
-The model deals with several sentence comprehension and production phenomena that involve discovery of constituent structure such as multiple verb tenses and voices, adverbs and adjectives, prepositional phrases, relative and subordinate clauses, and sentential complements.
-As in Chang (2002), the network has a semantic component, which is used to help the net predict the next word.
+The model deals with several sentence comprehension and production phenomena that involve discovery of constituent structures such as multiple verb tenses and voices, adverbs and adjectives, prepositional phrases, relative and subordinate clauses, and sentential complements.
+The CSCP network has a semantics component, which is used to help the net predict the next word.
 The semantic component is also used to produce a word.
-When a word is selected for production, it is fed back into the comprehension input and the model proceeds to produce the next word, and so on.
-Therefore the model also claims that language production is learned primarily by formulating implicit predictions while attempting to comprehend one's language.
+When a word is selected for production, it is fed back into the comprehension input, and the model proceeds to produce the next word, and so on.
+Therefore, the model also claims that language production is learned primarily by formulating implicit predictions while attempting to comprehend one's language.